yusdacra/nix-cargo-integration/docs/src/tips-and-tricks.md

 NCI_DEBUG=1 nix build --impure .
 ```

-## Generating a nixpkgs-compatible package expression

-`nix-cargo-integration` will generate outputs named `<packageOutputName>-derivation`.
-You can `nix build` these, and it will result in a `.nix` text file.
-After generating one,
-be sure to review it and change anything broken, such as source fetching.

 ## Using the `nci` CLI

 This repo has a CLI program that can help you run arbitrary Rust repos.
 You can use it with: